QuackieTheDuck/QuackieTheDuck/README.md

 ## Hi there 👋
-- 🌱 I’m currently learning C/C++ and Python
+- 🌱 Learning C/C++ and Python
-- 🔭 I’m currently working on developing programing and data analysing skills
+- 🔭 Working on developing programing and data analysing skills
-- ⚡ My goal is to get good enough to make money from passion
+- ⚡ My goal is to get my first dev job
+- 💬 I'd love to work as embedded systems engineer
 <!--
 **QuackieTheDuck/QuackieTheDuck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.